 • Hypersensitivity to the active substance, iodine or to any of the excipients listed in section 6.1 (one pre-filled syringe contains approximately 112mg iodine).

-• Severe respiratory failure, circulatory collapse, or severe arterial hypotension; hypotension, heart failure and cardiomyopathy are also contra-indications when using Amiodarone as a bolus injection
+• Severe respiratory failure, circulatory collapse, or severe arterial hypotension; hypotension, heart failure and cardiomyopathy are also contra-indications when using amiodarone as a bolus injection

 All these above contra-indications do not apply to the use of amiodarone for cardiopulmonary resuscitation of shock resistant ventricular fibrillation.

-Amiodarone Injection should only be used in a special care unit under continuous monitoring (ECG and blood pressure).
+Amiodarone injection should only be used in a special care unit under continuous monitoring (ECG and blood pressure).